By Charisse Ang

 From men’s scents to Jacqueline Kennedy to Korea, Bearman had us captivated by her every word so read on and snoop around her clutch to learn all things Oscar PR Girl.»1 month ago

-Beauty Fix: How to do a frizz-free blowout on the most humid of days and more answers to your beauty questions
+Beauty Fix: Say goodbye to stretch marks, the best bronzer for darker skin tones and more answers to your beauty questions

 Every week our Beauty Fix columnist takes on your questions about makeup, skincare, hair and more.
 Have a beauty question we haven’t answered?
 Email us at email@example.com.